Approved BHSFG Near-Term Initiatives

 This initiative provides up to $6.5 million in one-time grants to Tribal nations and Urban Indian Health Organizations (UIHOs) to support and improve behavioral health services in Native American communities.
 The funding can be used for facility improvements, mobile crisis response teams, and transportation to culturally relevant behavioral health facilities.

-Update as of August 2025: Each tribe and UIHO in Montana has been awarded approximately $500,000 in one-time grants to support and improve behavioral health services.
+Update as of November 2025: Each tribe and UIHO in Montana has been awarded approximately $500,000 in one-time grants to support and improve behavioral health services.
 All 13 awardees are implementing unique projects, such as building renovations, vehicle purchases, and client transportation.
-Seven of the 13 have already invoiced the Department, with the remaining six expected to follow in the coming months.
-These grants funds end in June 2026.
+Eight of the 13 have already invoiced the Department, with the remaining five expected to follow in the coming months.
+The grant funds, originally set to expire in June 2026, will have some agreements extended until April 2027 to give awardees more time to complete their funded projects.

 Date Approved by Commission 05/20/24